 The second photo on the right shows Jack's photo of me furiously at work on a 7' x 5' charcoal on the last day of the New York Studio School's June 2016 Drawing Marathon (click on this image for his blog post).
 Thanks to Graham Nickson and crew for a horizon-expanding and exhausting two weeks!

-The first photo on the right is of a 15-minute (really!) portrait of me by the amazing Rita Kirkman during her 2017 IAPS demo, "Quick-Draw Portraits."
+The first photo on the right is of a 15-minute (really!) portrait of me by the amazing Rita Kirkman during her demo "Quick-Draw Portraits" at the 2017 IAPS Convention.
 Thanks for selecting me (at random!), Rita, and for permitting me to post this.

 You can reach me by email at evelynbrody@iCloud.com.